lightning1377/outline-apps/client/src/cordova/apple/README.md

 ### External Contributors

 1. Select the "Team" for your own account.
-1. Change the bundle identifier (e.g. `org.outline.ios.client`) to something unique.
+1. Change the bundle identifier (e.g. `org.cloudtree.outline.ios.client`) to something unique.
-1. Remove the app group `group.org.getoutline.client`.
+1. Remove the app group `group.org.cloudtree.getoutline.client`.
 1. Do the same for the "VPN Extension" target.

 ## Running the App